tarantool/doc/doc/tooling/tcm/tcm_cluster_management/tcm_cluster_users.rst

 .. note::

     This page describes management of :ref:`Tarantool users and roles <access_control>` on instances of connected clusters.
-To learn about TCM users, see :ref:`tcm_access_control`.
+To learn to manage |tcm| users, see :ref:`tcm_access_control`.

 The :ref:`Tarantool access model <access_control>` defines user access to entities inside a single instance.
-Thus, to create or alter a user on a cluster, you need to do this on all cluster instances.
+Thus, to create or alter a cluster-wide user or role, you need to do this on all cluster instances.
 In replication clusters, changes in access model are possible only on read-write instances (replica set leaders).
-Changes made on a leader instance are propagated to all instances of the same replica set automatically.
+Changes made on a leader instance are propagated to all instances of its replica set automatically.

-Operations on cluster access model are possible only if the user that |tcm| uses to connect to the cluster has the privileges to manage users and roles.
+Operations on cluster access model are possible only if the :ref:`user <tcm_connect_clusters_parameters_tarantool>` that |tcm| uses to connect to the cluster has the privileges to manage users and roles.

 You can also manage Tarantool users and roles from |tcm| using the Lua API as described in :ref:`access_control`.
 To do this, connect to instance consoles